TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Conclusion

 \section{Conclusion}

-This paper introduced TokenTiming, a speculative decoding algorithm that eliminates the shared-vocabulary constraint of existing methods.
-By employing a dynamic warping technique to build a lossless logits mapping between heterogeneous vocabularies, TokenTiming enables any off-the-shelf model to serve as a draft model without retraining.
-Experiments show our method achieves up to a 1.57x speedup over previous state-of-the-art SD algorithms across various generation tasks.
-By removing a fundamental bottleneck, TokenTiming makes speculative decoding a more versatile and practical tool for LLM acceleration.
+This paper introduced TokenTiming, a dynamic alignment algorithm that eliminates the shared-vocabulary constraint of existing speculative decoding methods.
+By employing a dynamic warping approach to build a lossless probability mapping between heterogeneous vocabularies, TokenTiming enables any off-the-shelf model to serve as a draft model without re-training.
+Experiments show our method achieves up to a 1.57$\times$ speedup over previous state-of-the-art speculative decoding algorithms across various generation tasks.
+By removing the fundamental bottleneck of heterogeneous vocabularies, TokenTiming makes speculative decoding a more versatile and practical tool for LLM acceleration.